supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

     ![The Azure Site Recovery dashboard displays.](images1/ex2-task1-step7.png "Azure Site Recovery dashboard")

-   > **Important:** Next, you will set up the Azure Automation account that will be used to automate certain failover and fail-back tasks.
-This will require several PowerShell scripts to be imported as Azure Automation runbooks. **Make sure to execute the following steps from the LabVM, since that is where the scripts are located.**
+   > **Important:** Next, you will set up the Azure Automation account that will be used to automate certain failover and failback tasks.
+This will require several PowerShell scripts to be imported as Azure Automation runbooks. **Ensure that the following steps are executed from the LabVM since that is where the scripts are located.**

 1. From the Azure portal, select **+Create a resource**, followed by **IT & Management Tools**, then **Automation**.